The top 10 board game stores in Toronto

 Here are my picks for the top places to buy board games in Toronto.

-This shop near Yonge & Wellesley started as a convenience store over 20 years ago, but has grown to one of Toronto's busiest game stores.
-Drop by for board game nights or just marvel at the massive collection of games, action figures, sports cards, card games and more.

-With locations in Little Italy and the Annex, Snakes and Lattes is arguably Toronto's most popular board game cafe, but they are much more than that.
+With three Toronto locations, Snakes and Lattes is arguably city's most popular board game cafe, but they are much more than that.
 They're also a pretty darn good board game store.
 If all the tables are full the next time you visit, grab a game and head home.

+This shop boasts locations in Vaughan and downtown Toronto near Yonge & Wellesley.
+Drop by for board game nights or just marvel at the massive collection of games, action figures, sports cards, card games and more.

 On Mt.
 Pleasant Rd., just south of Eglinton Ave., you'll find this gaming store.
 Although the focus is on classic games, this store is packed wall to wall with new games as well.